SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 <img src="{{ site.baseurl }}/images/2020-10-24-in-autumn-in-new-england-thoughts-turn-to-pumpkin-air-cannon.jpg" width="200" height="200" alt="Pumpkin air cannon" title="Pumpkin air cannon" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 The record is a 2013 throw of a full-sized pumpkin for 4694.68ft.
-(I love that they hallucinate the ability to get a preicsion of 6 significant figures.)
+(I love that they hallucinate a precision of 6 significant figures.)
 Throwing a pumpkin for just a bit short of a mile is... well, artillery.
 It should come as no surprise that it's being held at a small airport.
 They may need redirection of air traffic: if you're going a mile downrange, you're probably going _up_ about half that &mdash; a flying